Karen Blixen: Posthumous works

 Among Blixen's posthumously published works are: Ehrengard (1962), Carnival: Entertainments and Posthumous Tales (1977), Daguerreotypes, and Other Essays (1979) and Letters from Africa, 1914–31 (1981).
 In the late 1960s, Orson Welles planned an anthology of Dinesen's films, in which he intended to release "The Heroine", "The Deluge at Norderney", "A Country Tale", and "Full Moon".
 After a day of shooting film in Budapest on "The Heroine", the project was canceled because his financier went bankrupt.
 The Immortal Story was adapted to film in 1968 by Welles and released simultaneously on French television and in theaters.
 Welles later attempted to film The Dreamers, but only a few scenes were ever completed.
 In 1982, Emidio Greco directed an Italian film, Ehrengard, based upon Blixen's work of the same name, which was not released until 2002 due to financial complications.
+A second film adaptation, Ehrengard: The Art of Seduction, was released in 2023, with creative input by Queen Margrethe II of Denmark.